ShrutiPandey-4/Netflix-analysis/README.md

 # 📺 Netflix Titles Data Analysis
-An exploratory data analysis (EDA) project using the Netflix dataset.
+An exploratory data analysis (EDA) project using the Netflix dataset from Kaggle.
 Includes data cleaning, genre insights, release year trends, country breakdowns, and visualizations.

 ## 🔍 Tools Used